List of EastEnders characters introduced in 2024: Kojo Asare

 Kojo Asare, played by Dayo Koleosho, first appears in episode 6967, originally broadcast on 27 August 2024.
 The character and Koleosho's casting details were announced on 14 August 2024.
 Kojo is introduced alongside his brother, Kobina Asare (Jonathan Nyati), as the long-lost brothers of established character George Knight (Colin Salmon).
 Producers devised the characters as part of the continued exploration of George's family and backstory after he discovers he is of Ghanaian heritage.
 Kojo and Kobina arrive during a visit to the UK from Ghana and are introduced to George by their mother's friend, Angela Lawal (Susan Auderin), who had been previously introduced to the show.
 Kojo is autistic and Koleosho is a neurodivergent actor.
 Kobina is Kojo's carer, a role which George takes on after Kobina explains how he is becoming overwhelmed with the responsibility.
 To support Koleosho on-set, a calmer environment was established.
 Salmon enjoyed working with Koleosho and felt proud that the show was portraying autism.

 The characters' shared backstory states that their father was killed by George's adoptive father.
 Kojo and Kobina were unaware of this until George reveals the truth, which causes tension between them.
 An Inside Soap columnist observed that the revelation "sours the atmosphere somewhat".
 Chris Clenshaw, the show's executive producer, explained that this would create "a lot of complex emotions" for the brothers.
 Koleosho was contracted to the main cast.
 He expressed his delight at joining the cast and working with his co-stars.
 He commented, "It is a dream that has become reality."

+Jackie Fairhurst

+Jackie Fairhurst, portrayed by Joanna Bending, is a social worker who visits Kat Mitchell (Jessie Wallace) regarding her son, Tommy Moon's (Sonny Kendall) violent behavior after being called by Jean Slater (Gillian Wright).
+She first appeared in Episode 7002, which originally aired on 24 October 2024.
+Jackie arrives to assess the situation by talking to Alfie Moon (Shane Richie), the twins Bert and Ernie Moon (Elliot and Cody Briffett) and Tommy.
+As a result, they realised that Tommy did pose a threat to the twins, so he ended up staying with Zack Hudson (James Farrar).
+Upon casting, Bending was thrilled to be cast in EastEnders.
+Taking to Instagram, she posted with the caption: "A new Social and a Handsome DC arrive in Albert Square tonight at 7.30pm......."
+This was Bending's second role in EastEnders after playing Doctor Alex Burham between 2013 and 2017.